International Covenant on Civil and Political Rights

 The ICCPR, and its two Optional Protocols, is part of the International Bill of Human Rights, along with the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the Universal Declaration of Human Rights (UDHR).
 Note that the United States has not ratified these two Optional Protocols; the first Protocol establishes an individual complaints mechanism, and the second abolishes the death penalty.

 The US Human Rights Network is working to get full implementation of this treaty into domestic law.
-A key part of this work is getting social justice groups and other NGOs engaged in the periodic reviews of the U.S. Government before the Human Rights Committee (the Committee).
-The Committee is the UN body responsibile for montioring compliance with the ICCPR.
-To find out how you can be a part of the 2012-2013 U.S. review, click here.
+A key part of this work is getting social justice groups and other NGOs engaged in the periodic reviews of the U.S. Government and other opporunities before the Human Rights Committee (the Committee).

 The U.S Government has ratified this international treaty and USHRN is working to ensure that the U.S. Government meets its obligations under the treaty.
 Please click here to learn more about USHRN’s ICCPR work.